nimashoghi/nshrunner/README.md

 # nshrunner

-nshrunner is a Python library that provides a unified way to run functions in various environments, such as local dev machines, cloud VMs, SLURM clusters, and LSF clusters.
+nshrunner is a Python library that provides a unified way to run functions in various environments, such as local dev machines, cloud VMs, and SLURM clusters.
 It was created to simplify the process of running ML training jobs across multiple machines and environments.

 ## Motivation